navneeth31/wannacryAttack/README.md

 ---

 ## Purpose
-This repository documents a controlled, isolated lab exercise performed inside VirtualBox to study and analyze the behavior of ransomware in a safe environment.
+This repository documents a controlled, isolated lab exercise performed inside *VirtualBox* to study and analyze the behavior of ransomware in a safe environment.
 The goals are:
 - Understand high-level ransomware behavior and propagation patterns.
 - Collect and preserve forensic artifacts for analysis and training.
-- Develop and test detection, mitigation, and remediation guidance for defenders.

 ---

 ## Disclaimer & Legal / Ethical Notice
 - This work is for defensive research and education only.
 - Running malware outside of an isolated, authorized lab is illegal and unethical.
-- If you are documenting real incidents affecting production systems, follow your organization’s incident response and legal processes and do not publish sensitive artifacts.
+- If you are documenting real incidents affecting production systems, follow your organization’s incident response and do not publish sensitive artifacts.
-- Do not rely on this document to reproduce, deploy, or weaponize malware.
+- Do not rely on this document to *reproduce, deploy, or weaponize malware*.

 ---

 ## Lab Environment (high-level)
-> Note: Do not include network-accessible malware, sample binaries, or raw exploit details in the repo.

 Typical controlled lab baseline used (examples only — *not* instructions):
 - Virtualization: VirtualBox (isolated host-only / internal network)
 - Guest OS: Windows (patched status detailed below)
 - Additional hosts: Linux jump host as monitoring/analysis point
-- Tools used for observation: packet capture (PCAP), host process listing, memory acquisition tools, and offline forensic imaging
+- Tools used for observation: nmap, Metasploit module,Meterpreter, Metasploit Framework.

 You should keep your lab completely offline or on a segmented internal network with no internet access when running analyses.